ardalanamini/prototyped.js/docs/README.md

 <a name="Array+implode"></a>

 ### array.implode(path, [separator]) ⇒ [<code>String</code>](#String)
-It's like join but u get to git it which keys to join
+It's like join but u get to tell it which keys to join

 **Kind**: instance method of [<code>Array</code>](#Array)